stevearrants/styleguide/docs/structurecontent.md

 ## What about FAQs?

-FAQs are easy to write and structure---too easy.
+FAQs are easy to write and structure.
 They:

 * Can be hard to read and search for
 * May duplicate other content on your site
-* Mean that content is not where people expect to find it
+* Mean that the content is not where people expect to find it

-If you're thinking about posting FAQs, review the content and look for ways to improve it.
+If you're considering posting FAQs, review the content and look for opportunities to improve it.
 Unless there's a compelling reason, avoid FAQs.